Get in Touch

-Coral reefs include some of the most diverse ecosystems on the planet.
-In recent years, coral reefs have shown significant levels of stress as a result of increased anthropogenic (human) activity.
+Coral reefs are some of the most diverse ecosystems on the planet.
+In recent years, coral reefs have shown significant signs of stress as a result of increased anthropogenic (human) activity.
 The Roctopus ecoTrust monitor trends in the health and biodiversity of local reef ecosystems by gathering quantitative and qualitative information from a range of different organisms and abiotic (environmental) factors within a particular area.
 Information gathered from this project helps to identify factors associated with reef health, as well as the threats that coral reefs surrounding Koh Tao are subject to.
 This helps to inform effective management strategies in areas that require restoration, protection and conservation.

-cross the globe, fish living on coral reefs have become increasingly more exposed to several threats including overfishing, pollution and habitat loss from climate change and ocean acidification.
+Across the globe, fish living on coral reefs have become increasingly more exposed to several threats including overfishing, pollution and habitat loss from climate change and ocean acidification.
 Significant damage caused to a reef often has serious consequences on the ability for many fish species to survive there.
 Biodiversity of reef fish is often a good measure of reef health and can be used to assess how the health of a reef is changing over time.
 The reef fish monitoring programme established by the Roctopus ecoTrust aims to provide information on the health status of reefs around Koh Tao by monitoring trends in the biodiversity of reef fish, as well as population trends for key reef species.
 This programme also aims to identify specific threats that local reefs are subject to, and the effect these are having on local reef fish communities.

 Marine debris is often carried by winds and ocean currents to shallow bays and coves, where it commonly settles on nearby reefs.
 This can cause significant damage to coral structures and other reef associated organisms.
 The Roctopus ecoTrust organise weekly beach cleans in order to minimise levels of trash that may be carried onto local reefs.
 Roctopus contribute data to the Clean Swell project established by Ocean Conservancy, a science-based organisation that seeks solutions for a healthy ocean and wildlife that depends on it.